Dariga Nazarbayeva: Parliamentarian career

-Member of the Mazhilis (2004–2007, 2012–2015, 2021–present)
+Member of the Mäjilis (2004–2007, 2012–2015, 2021–present)

-In February 2005, a new Deputy Group of Aimak formed in the Parliament, consisting of 36 deputies (28 deputies from the Mazhilis and 8 deputies from the Senate).
+In February 2005, a new Deputy Group of Aimak formed in the Parliament, consisting of 36 deputies (28 deputies from the Mäjilis and 8 deputies from the Senate).
 Nazarbayeva was elected as the group leader.
 The main goals of the Aimak Deputy Group were to promote and monitor the implementation of existing state and industry programs aimed at regional development, take an active part in the development and legislative support of administrative reform and local self-government and develop entrepreneurship.
-She remained as a member of the Mazhilis until it's dissolution on 20 June 2007.
+She remained as a member of the Mäjilis until its dissolution on 20 June 2007.

 In the 2012 Kazakh legislative election, Nazarbayeva ran again in the Amanat party list which won 83 seats.
-She headed the Mazhilis Committee on Socio-Cultural Development.
+She headed the Mäjilis Committee on Socio-Cultural Development.

-On 3 April 2014, Nazarbayeva was unanimously chosen as a Deputy Chair of the Mazhilis and the parliamentary leader of Amanat.
+On 3 April 2014, Nazarbayeva was unanimously chosen as a Mäjilis deputy chairwoman and the parliamentary leader of Amanat.
 On 11 September 2015, she was appointed as a Deputy Prime Minister.

-Nazarbayeva reappeared on the Amanat party-list at a congress on 25 November 2020 where she made her first public appearance since being dismissed from the Senate Chair post, bringing her candidacy to the Mazhilis seat again.
-The Amanat maintained its control over the Mazhilis following the 2021 legislative elections, sweeping 76 seats.
+Nazarbayeva reappeared on the Amanat party-list at a congress on 25 November 2020 where she made her first public appearance since being dismissed from the Senate Chairwoman post, bringing her candidacy to the Mäjilis seat again.
+The Amanat maintained its control over the Mäjilis following the 2021 legislative elections, sweeping 76 seats.
 From there, she became a member of the Committee for Economic Reforms and Regional Development.